 The hull shape affects how the boat handles in different conditions.
 Most bass boats feature a V-hull design, which cuts through water efficiently.
 However, the degree of the “V” can vary:

-- Flat bottom: Ideal for very shallow waters but less comfortable in choppy conditions
+- Flat bottom: Ideal for very shallow waters but less comfortable in choppy conditions.
+These work well in swamps and canals.

 Motor Power and Type